SHSR2001/beacondigest/README.md

 ```bash
 jupyter lab
 ```
-You can now run any notebook of your choice to reporoduce the results
+You can now run any notebook of your choice to reproduce the results